Pasture to Plate: Unlocking the Regenerative Secrets of Flavor and Nutrition

 Albany, NY 12211

-About the Host Farm
+Meet the Host Farm

 Meet Green River Regenerative Farm

-The 235-acre farm, formerly known as Modern Dairy, the Langer Farm, and Green River Farms, is on land which was used in part for farming and as hunting grounds by the Mohican people and was later settled by former British soldiers garrisoned at Fort Massachusetts and Fort West Hoosac.
-The farm lies in the western shadow of Mount Greylock, highest point in the state of Massachusetts, and has the Green River running through it on its way north to the Hoosick River, which eventually meets the Hudson River.
-The history of agriculture in this area, the Berkshires of Massachusetts, is largely rooted in wool and dairy production along with leather, timber, spinning, and cheese.
-The value-added products were transported west to the Hudson River, only 30 miles away, providing a conduit to the major markets of Albany and the upper Hudson Valley.
+The farm lies in the western shadow of Mount Greylock, the highest point in Massachusetts, with the Green River running through it on its way north to the Hoosick River, which eventually joins the Hudson River.
+The agricultural history of this area—the Berkshires of Massachusetts—is rooted in wool and dairy production, along with industries such as leather, timber, spinning, and cheese-making.
+These value-added products were historically transported west to the Hudson River, just 30 miles away, providing access to major markets in Albany and the upper Hudson Valley.